“I was completely shocked by the fact that they wanted me…it made me realise I’d done better than I’d originally thought.”

 “I don’t know much about IndyCar or the other American-based series, but I’m learning!”

-Alongside the British Formula 4 Championship and the Porsche Carrera Cup GB, the Ginetta Junior Championship will be a support series for the 60th anniversary of the British Touring Car Championship.
+Alongside British Formula 4 and the Porsche Carrera Cup GB, the Ginetta Junior Championship will support the 60th anniversary of the British Touring Car Championship.

-You can follow Emily’s progress live on ITV4, when the first round of the championship kicks off at Brands Hatch Indy on Saturday the 7th & Sunday the 8th of April.
+You can follow Emily Linscott’s progress live on ITV4, when the first round of the championship kicks off at Brands Hatch Indy on the 7th & 8th of April.